Stadium High School Bowl

-Yes, but it is not encouraged for runners.
-There are two water points along the race path and water at the finish line and food court.
+Yes.
+Hydration is important.
+There are water points along the race path and water at the finish line and food court.
 We do highly encourage hydrating prior to the race.

 Yes.
 The start/finish line is on the football field.
 All participants and spectators will remain on the field during the race.
 There is no entry fee for spectators, so come watch and cheer on the racers!
 Please encourage your friends and family to attend.
 This race is unique for spectators as they will be able to see the entire race unfold.
 Bear-crawling, walking, air-sucking like a Dyson vacuum cleaner…a pleasure to witness.
 We highly encourage a supportive, cheering crowd to motivate all the athletes.

 Stadium High School has a three-tiered parking lot.
 Entrance for both spectators and participants is a short walk down North Stadium Way.
-All steps are part of the race, so no one is permitted to enter via the main entrance to the Bowl.
+All steps are part of the race, so no one is permitted to enter via the gated entrances to the Bowl.